apify/apify-client-python/docs/docs.md

 #### [](#actorclient-builds) `ActorClient.builds()`

-Retrieve RunCollectionClient for the builds of this actor.
+Retrieve a client for the builds of this actor.

 * **Return type**